 About Southern Healthcare

-Southern Healthcare was established in 2001 by Geoffrey Cox, with a vision of enhancing the quality of life people experience in Residential homes to one that is evidently holistic, individually focussed and most of all, built on a sense of family, working in partnership and building meaningful relationships between staff, residents and relatives.
+Southern Healthcare was established in 2001 by Geoffrey Cox, with a clear vision of enhancing the quality of life people experience in Residential homes to one that is more evidently holistic, individually focussed and most of all, built on a sense of family, working in partnership and building meaningful relationships between staff, residents and relatives.

 There are a number of new and innovative models of care which have been developed to surpass historical expectations, often citing a long established medically focussed approach to care, as distinct from focussing on what people individually and subjectively seek.
 Modern regulation has been effective and takes a robust approach to monitoring high standards of care, safety and innovation.